rajprateek/RPMSolver_Java/README.md

 # RPM_Java
 A Raven's Progressive matrices test solver, using only image processing techniques.
 Implemented in Java.

-Achieves ~80% accuracy on testes problems.
+Achieves ~80% accuracy on tested problems.